Why Do I Need Green Donation Consultants?

 How Do I Obtain My Tax Benefits?

 The IRS has strict rules and regulations when it comes to claiming donations over $5,000.
-You will require an appraisal document created by a licensed and Qualified Appraiser and a completed IRS Form 8283.
+They will require an appraisal document created by a licensed and Qualified Appraiser and a completed IRS Form 8283.
 Green Donation Consultants can assist you in every step of your donation to ensure you have all the proper paperwork completed to be submitted to the IRS.
 Failing to fill out the IRS Form 8283 correctly or having a properly structured appraisal document will result in the denial of your tax deduction.
 It is vital to have professional assistance with calculating your donation’s value and completing the correct forms.

 How Long Does the Appraisal Process Take?